deveshshukla/JS-Notes/notes.md

 Note: 'var' can be redeclared in the same scope, but 'let and const' cannot be.
 Note: We can change 'elements/values' of array or objects even if declared as const.

-# Rules for Naming Variables
+## Rules for Naming Variables

 1. Variable names can begin with a letter, underscore (_), or dollar sign ($).
 2. Variable names are case-sensitive (e.g., age and Age are different variables).
 3. Reserved keywords (like function, class, return, etc.) cannot be used as variable names.

 -----------------------------------------------------------
-# prgm-2: Data-types in JS
+## prgm-2: Data-types in JS

 * Primitive data-types: (e.g., number, bigint, string, boolean, null, undefined, symbol) are stored and passed by value.
 They're immutable values stored directly into memory, they are efficient in both memory usage and performance.

-* Non-primitive data-types: (objects, arrays, functions, date, regx) are stored and passed by reference (technically, the variable holds a reference to the object’s memory location).
+* Non-primitive data-types: (objects, arrays, functions, date, regex) are stored and passed by reference (technically, the variable holds a reference to the object’s memory location).
 They are derived from primitive data types, also known as 'derived' or 'reference' data types.

 In JavaScript, the main difference between primitive and non-primitive data types is that primitives are stored and passed by value, while non-primitives are stored and passed by reference.

-# Primitive:
+## Primitive:

 1. Number => data type in JavaScript includes both integers and floating-point numbers.
 Special values like Infinity, -Infinity, and NaN.
 Example: (n3 = Infinity or -Infinity)